kubesphere/notification-manager/README.md

 type: Opaque
 EOF
 ```
-> - wechatApiAgentId is the id of app which sends messages to user in your Wechat Work.
+> - wechatApiAgentId is the id of app which sends messages to user in your WeCom.
 > - wechatApiSecret is the secret of this app.
-> - You can get these two parameters in App Management of your Wechat Work.
+> - You can get these two parameters in App Management of your WeCom.
 > - Note that any user, party or tag who wants to receive notifications must be in the allowed users list of this app.

 #### Deploy the default SlackConfig and global SlackReceiver